deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 ``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.

-Code blocks in Python rely on indentation levels (1 level = 4 spaces) so whitespace can't be placed randomly. code blocks are preceded by a ``:`` and all code in one block has the same indentation.
+Code blocks in Python rely on indentation levels (1 level = 4 spaces) so whitespace can't be placed randomly.
+Code blocks are preceded by a ``:`` and all code in one block has the same indentation.
 To get out of a code block, simply remove an indentation level.

 As an example of indentation, here is some code which adds the numbers 0 to 9: